xdaedx/Regex-Tutorial/README.md

 Matched: dogs@email.co.uk; this email address has a name, domain name, extnesion, and an acceptable country code extension.

 ### Quantifiers
+Quantifiers indicate the amount of characters the regex will match.

+The + quantifier will match 1 or more characters.
+The * quantifier will match 0 or more characters.
+The ? quantifier will match 0 or 1 characters.
+The {n} quantifier will match n characters.
+The {a,b} quantifier will match an expression that is at least a characters, but no more than b characters.

+The quantifier often follows a character class or bracket expression that defines what characters the regex will match.

 ### OR Operator
+This will match the expression before or after the | and can operate within a group or as a whole.
+The patterns will be tested in order just as java will match either set of characters.

 ### Character Classes